RouninMedia/JSON-Comments-in-Ashiva/README.md

 # JSON Comments in Ashiva

+Not really entirely happy with any of this...

+Basically I want the comments to be _completely gone_ when the JSON files are being used and _completely there again_ when the files are being read.

+This means I need:

+ - documented version (with comments) :: this is what is edited and saved
+ - active version (without comments) :: this is what is used

+I **really** don't want to have two distinct folders, containing two individual files.

+_____
+_____
+_____

-Alhough the JSON data-exchange format does not allow for comments, in certain contexts, Ashiva recognises the `//`-prefix as an indication that what follows is a `comment`.
+Although the JSON data-exchange format does not allow for comments, in certain contexts, Ashiva recognises the `//`-prefix as an indication that what follows is a `comment`.

 `//`-prefixed `object keys`, `array values` and `strings` may be used in standard JSON, without rendering that JSON invalid.